Iano-theDev/the_odin_project/foundations/README.md

-#This is the repository for the Odin project
+#This is the repository for the Odin project:
-#WELCOME
 <h1>Foundations</h1>
 <hr>